-Notice is hereby given that the Recreation and Parks Commission of the City of Greenville will hold a public hearing on the 11th day of November, 2015 at their monthly meet at 5:30 PM in the Council Chambers of the City Hall, 200 W. Fifth Street, to consider the following proposal: Application for naming the fishing pier at Town Common, The Robert Lee Cherry Pier.
+Notice is hereby given that the City Council of the City of Greenville will hold a public hearing on the 10th day of December, 2015 at 6 PM in the Council Chambers of the City Hall, 200 W. Fifth Street, to consider the following request: Application for Naming the new fishing pier at the Town Common, The Robert Lee Cherry Fishing Pier.

 1. Application for naming the 12 acres in proximity to the dog park (unofficially referred to as “Tar River Park’), River’s Edge Park.

 A copy of the application relating to the said request is on file in the office of the Director of Recreation and Parks located in Jaycee Park, 2000 Cedar Lane, Greenville, NC 27853 and is available for public inspection during normal working hours Monday through Friday.

 On the basis of objections, debate and discussion at the hearings, changes may be made from what has been proposed.

 Persons having interest in this matter and desiring to speak either for or against the request are invited to be present and will be given an opportunity to be heard.

 The Recreation and Parks Department provides a variety of athletic, recreational, and arts and crafts activities for all ages and special populations.
 The department maintains more than 25 parks and recreational facilities, including numerous gymnasiums, recreation and community centers, swimming pools, tennis courts, a soccer complex, softball and baseball fields, playgrounds, a greenway, as well as The Town Common and Greenville Amphitheater, River Park North, Bradford Creek Public Golf Course, the Aquatics and Fitness Center, the Extreme Park, and River Birch Tennis Center.